nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 Let's dive into this.
 First off, this command structure is the very reason I started building Nue in the first place.
 It demonstrates the benefits of separation of concerns as clearly as possible.
 A template defines the **function** - whether it's a blog, an idea showcase, a startup platform, or an enterprise site.
 The design system defines the **form**, which brings the template to life through a user-selected look and feel.

-Behind the "rams" argument is something called a **global design system** that acts as a basis for four wildly different mathematical expressions:
+Behind the "rams" command argument is something called a **global design system** that acts as a basis for four wildly different mathematical expressions:

 1. **Mies** — This design system is obviously special for me.
 It's the hardcore minimalism that many designers look up to.
 The result looks remarkably similar to **Linear**, but achieves its commanding presence through mathematical precision: stark contrasts, intense whitespace, and bold architectural functionalism.
 Check **Seagram Building** in **New York** and you'll get the idea.